carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 <br>

-*This is the first of a series of articles covering different tools in the CARLA Ecosystem.
-CARLA provides integration with numerous other tools from the community, partners and sponsors to augment its capabilities and address a wide array of simulation use cases.*
+*This is the first of a series of articles covering different tools within the CARLA Ecosystem.
+CARLA provides integration with numerous tools from the community, partners and sponsors to augment its capabilities and address a wide array of simulation use cases.*